s2-thalavai/object-oriented-principles-and-design-patterns-practices/README.md

 # design-patterns-in-oop

-Design Patterns in Object Oriented Programming
+Object Oriented Principles and Design Patterns using Java, JS, TS and Python